 The accounting and financial reporting treatment applied to government-wide statements and funds is determined by its measurement focus.
 All funds, except for the governmental funds and the agency funds, are accounted for using an economic resources measurement focus.
-Funds that focus on total economic resources employ the accrual basis of accounting, which recognizes increases and decreases in economic resources as soon as the underlying event or transaction occurs.
+Agency funds as well as funds that focus on total economic resources employ the accrual basis of accounting, which recognizes increases and decreases in economic resources as soon as the underlying event or transaction occurs.